CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Introduction

 \section{Introduction}

-Short texts are crucial to the contemporary flow of information, particularly given the rapid growth of the Internet\cite{phan2008learning}.
-They are essential on major social media platforms, including Twitter, TikTok, Instagram, and Weibo, where they facilitate social interaction and are integral to daily activities.
-As a vital task for intelligent empowerment and the application of short texts, short-text classification (STC) is essential for applications such as news categorization\cite{yao2019graph}, question answering (QA)\cite{liu2019multi}, and sentiment analysis\cite{chen2019deep}.
+Short texts are crucial to the contemporary flow of information, particularly with the rapid growth of the Internet\cite{phan2008learning}.
+They play an essential role on major social media platforms, including Twitter, TikTok, Instagram, and Weibo, where they facilitate social interaction and are integral to daily activities.
+As a critical task for intelligent empowerment and the application of short texts, short text classification (STC) is essential for applications such as news categorization\cite{yao2019graph}, question answering (QA)\cite{liu2019multi}, and sentiment analysis\cite{chen2019deep}.
 Traditional pre-trained language models (PLMs) struggle with the semantic and syntactic intricacies of STC\cite{phan2008learning, tang2015pte}.
-As shown in Fig \ref{fig1}, categorizing a news title such as `\textit{Del Potro says make French Open}' into the `\textit{sport}' category can be challenging, especially without recognizing `\textit{Del Potro}' as a professional tennis player.
-The absence of a clear subject and predicate impedes the model’s understanding and learning capacity.
-To address the challenges posed in STC tasks, Graph Convolutional Networks (GCNs) have shown a certain degree of progress by using an additional knowledge base and redefining STC as a node classification issue, which mitigates the problem of limited training data.
-However, the effectiveness of GCNs is limited by the quality and extent of their knowledge.
+As shown in Fig \ref{fig1}, categorizing a news title such as `\textit{Del Potro says make French Open}' into the `\textit{sport}' category can be challenging, particularly without recognizing `\textit{Del Potro}' as a professional tennis player.
+The absence of a clear subject and predicate further hinders the model’s understanding and learning capacity.
+To address the challenges inherent in STC tasks, Graph Convolutional Networks (GCNs) have shown some progress by incorporating an additional knowledge base and redefining STC as a node classification issue, which mitigates the problem of limited training data.
+However, the effectiveness of GCNs is remains constrained by the quality and scope of the knowledge employed.